 - Commercialism: Do you have a twitter account?
 You should make one, even if you don’t think you have anything worth tweeting about (which I’m sure isn’t true!).
 The #NotBuyingIt campaign on Twitter is heavily used by people everywhere calling out sexist products and advertising so that others can help them take action against the companies producing them.
 It doesn’t take long scrolling through the #NotBuyingIt tweets to see how pervasive sexist products still are.
 The next time you are out shopping and notice something that is sexist, consider snapping a photo and tweeting it to raise awareness.

 - Support Feminist Men: As a feminist, it took me a while to understand that our culture is also harmful to men.
 Sure, they reap large benefits, but they come at a cost.
 I recommend the website “Good Men Project” for reading articles on the male perspective and see how men are grappling to find a better definition of masculinity.
-The Representation Project will soon be releasing a documentary entitled “The Mask You Live In” which will be focused on young boys and the harmful stereotypes of masculinity they consume.
+The Representation Project has made a documentary entitled “The Mask You Live In” which is focused on young boys and the harmful stereotypes of masculinity they consume.